saranyadurairaju/module1-kickstarter-analysis/README.md

 #### Limitations of the dataset

-  Having the data with Preference of Category and Goals for differnt age limits and types of people help us to get more successful outcome.
+  Having the data with Preference of Category and Goals for differnt age limits and types of people (based on Sex, Proffession etc) help us to get more successful outcome.

 #### Other possible tables and/or graphs